emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo\store-experience.md

 #### architecture and UX summary

-All the requirements above combined will hopefully create a federated system of up-/down-stream and maybe also independant notary/verification repositories linked by reproducible builds.
+All the requirements above combined will hopefully create a federated system of up-/down-stream and maybe also independent notary/verification repositories linked by reproducible builds.
 This system then will allow establishing way stronger trust guarantees then currently available systems of software distribution.